QuadriBello/qb-terraform-cloud/README.md

 # qb-terraform-cloud

-Repository for Terraform IaC pbl project 19
+The Repository for Terraform IaC pbl project 19.